As a member of the Plan, you have a variety of options at retirement.

 To take advantage of the flexibilities available for DC pension arrangements, you would need to transfer your benefits to another provider.

 If the transfer value of your pension in the Plan is more than £30,000, we may need to see evidence that you have taken independent financial advice before a transfer can be paid.
 This is relevant to members with safeguarded benefits in the Plan, which includes Defined Benefit (DB) section members and members of the MP03 Section who joined the Plan before 6 April 2016.
 There will be a cost to receiving the regulated financial advice and certain adviser checks will need to be made.
 You can read more if you’re thinking of moving your pension in the Knowledge Hub.

 Tax implications at retirement

 When you take your benefits from any pension arrangement, they are checked against HMRC’s Lifetime Allowance (LTA).
-The LTA is the total amount you can have in all your pension arrangements without paying an additional tax charge.
-The LTA for the 2020/21 tax year is £1.073 million.
-If the total of your pension benefits is more than the LTA, you are charged tax on the excess.
+The LTA for the 2023/24 tax year is £1.073 million.

 Financial guidance and advice

 MoneyHelper offers money and pensions advice and is provided by The Money and Pensions Service which is sponsored by the Department for Work and Pensions.
 Pension Wise is a free and impartial guidance service also provided by the government which aims to help you understand your pension choices and how they work.
 You can find out more on the Pension Wise - This link opens in a new browser window website and by telephone 0800 138 3944.
 You can also visit the MoneyHelper - This link opens in a new browser window and Money and Pensions Service - This link opens in a new browser window websites for more information.